ljs1002/Shameer-et-al-Productivity-potential-of-CAM/README.md

   OR
 </p>
 <p>
-  &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp b) Enter python terminal using the command `python` and copy paste script contents to the python terminal
+  &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp b) Enter python terminal using the command "python" and copy paste script contents to the python terminal
 </p>